MonarchApp/monarch/.github/CONTRIBUTING.md

 * Tag a few reviewers.
 Ideally, we would like two reviews per PR before we merge, but exceptions may be made.

-Also, don't be a dick.
+Lastly, don't be a dick.
 Take a look at our [Code of Conduct][codeofconduct] if you don't understand what that means.
-It would be quite unfortunate to have to actually enforce it. :smile:
+It would be unfortunate to actually have to enforce it. :smile:

 [codeofconduct]: ./CODE_OF_CONDUCT.md